mihai2014/combinatorics-loto-5-40/README.md

 (1, 2, 3, 4, 5)

 Any combination of 6 numbers from 1...10 will intesect at least one the above sets with at least 4 common numbers

+Additional tools:

+intersect.py generates c5 which had only 2 numbers in common (at most).
+Modify m in script (max number in the set).
+For big sets (~ m > 15-20), depending on the hardware, the state is saved in 'data_c5.bin' and could be resumed the process if script stopped anytime.
+If m changed, delete data_c5.bin!
+This file retain choosed c5 indexes in pickle bin format.
+For retrieve solution, just comment go() procedure and activate interpret().